getsentry/raven-python/docs/advanced.rst

         ]

     Each item can be either a string or a class.
-    String declaration is strict (ie. does not works for child exceptions) whereas class declaration handle inheritance (ie. child exceptions are also ignored).
+    String declaration is strict (ie. does not work for child exceptions) whereas class declaration handle inheritance (ie. child exceptions are also ignored).

 .. describe:: sample_rate